U.S. judge sends ex-Trump campaign head Manafort to jail pre-trial

 “Wow, what a tough sentence for Paul Manafort,” Trump wrote on Twitter even though Manafort has not been sentenced - he has not been convicted on any of the charges.
 “Didn’t know Manafort was the head of the Mob,” Trump wrote.
 “Very unfair!”

+Moscow denies U.S. intelligence agency allegations that it interfered in the election and Trump denies collusion.

-Manafort’s trial in Washington is scheduled for September and the trial on the related charges in Virginia is set for July 25.
+Manafort is due to go on trial in Washington in September and faces another trial on related charges in Virginia in July.

 None of Manafort’s charges refer to the allegations of Russian meddling and largely pre-date the two months he worked as Trump campaign head.